 Summary of Oregano Oil for UTI Treatment:

-- Oil of Oregano is not approved by FDA for UTI treatment or prevention
+- Oil of Oregano is not approved by the FDA for UTI treatment or prevention.

-- There are multiple labs and some clinical studies that demonstrated strong antibacterial properties of oil of oregano.
+- There are multiple lab and some clinical studies that demonstrated strong antibacterial properties of oil of oregano.

 - Herbalists recommend oil of oregano to treat, rather than prevent, urine infections.
 The recommended dose is about 500 mg of oregano oil four times daily.
 (Stengler, 2016).